pavelsof/ipavec/README.md

 # activate the virtual env if it is not already
 source meta/venv/bin/activate

-# use run.py to invoke the commands
+# use run.py to run the algorithm on a dataset
 python run.py --help

-# run the code on a dataset
+# use eval.py to evaluate the output if you have the gold-standard alignments
-python run.py data/ielex.tsv
+python eval.py --help

+# use the fish script to directly evaluate with several option combinations
+./run+eval.fish data/bdpa/covington.psa
 ```